 SILVER Recipient has performed service to the Regiment for at least 20 years.
 Outstanding positive impact in various positions of increased responsibility during the period Service must have clearly exceeded that of the individual peer group Individuals must clearly stand out in the eyes of their supporters, subordinates, and peers alike.

 BRONZE Selected by the MPRA (Limited to 10% of all eligible) MP Colonel or higher of the Active Duty Component, Reserves, or National Guard.
 Approved by the Commandant and period that spans numerous assignments or extended time.
 Must have rendered at least 10 years of significant service or support to more than one element of the Military Police Regiment.

 Submit Nomination Packet to MPRA with funds to purchase medal and certificate.
 Present medal at a scheduled special event.
 This award is sponsored by the MPRA to recognize exceptional dedication, competence and contribution to the Regiment over an extended period of time.
 Nomination Forms can be requested from the Military Police Gift Shop by calling 573-329-5317, sending an email or download here.
-Completed nomination packets should be mailed to:
+The completed nomination packet can be emailed to email@example.com or mailed to:

 P.O.
 Box 2182

 Not a current member??
 Click HERE for the Membership Application